NerinElsa/todo-app/README.md

 1. In command prompt, cd into the cloned project folder.<br>
 For eg. `C:\\Users\USERNAME>cd todo-app`

-2. Start local development server at port 3000 bt the command<br>
+2. Start local development server at port 3000 with the command<br>
 `npm start`

 3. To view the 'todo-app' in browser, visit<br>